Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 Miradouro da Graça in Lisbon

-From the Miradouro da Graça you have a direct view of the Castelo de São Jorge.
-There’s also a nice view down through the alleys to the Tagus River.
+From Miradouro da Graça, you get a direct view of Castelo de São Jorge and can also look down the alleys toward the Tagus.

-If you walk a little further up the hill from the viewpoint, you will come to a beautiful green area, the Jardim da Cerca da Graça – ideal for a breather from sightseeing in Lisbon.
+If you walk a little further uphill, you’ll find the Jardim da Cerca da Graça – a peaceful green space perfect for a break from Lisbon sightseeing.

 How to get to Miradouro da Graça

-Take the tram 12E to the São Tomé stop.
-From there, it’s just a few minutes’ walk through a pretty alleyway with cute little stores.
+Take tram 12E to São Tomé.
+From there, it’s just a few minutes’ walk through a charming alley with small shops.

 Directions